Munerh/project-one-power-bi-dashboard-Statistical-Analysis-Excel-/README.md

 # project-one-power-bi-dashboard-Statistical-Analysis-Excel-
 This project uses an actual historical dataset assembled from official sources to track the fair's development over almost 50 years.
-Data was assemble from the Saudi Press Agency, Saudipedia, Al-Riyadh newspaper, and Publishing Trends , covering visitor numbers, publisher participation, countries represented, cultural programming, and sales figures
+Data was assembled from the Saudi Press Agency, Saudipedia, Al-Riyadh newspaper, and Publishing Trends , covering visitor numbers, publisher participation, countries represented, cultural programming, and sales figures